-We regret that all summer 2020 traveling programs have been canceled due to safety concerns created by the COVID-19 outbreak.
-Please contact us if you’re interested in traveling in 2021 so that we can let you know when opportunities become available!
+We regret that all summer 2021 traveling programs have been canceled due to safety concerns created by the COVID-19 pandemic.
+Please contact us if you’re interested in traveling in 2022 so that we can let you know when opportunities become available!

 Whether you’re a classroom teacher or a university professor, we’re interested in partnering with you to build high-quality math programs that prepare students for the real world.
 Want to know more about how to participate?
 Interested in supporting a program by volunteering your time or expertise?
 Share more about your teaching experience here and let’s start collaborating!